 - On a regular basis, ask your child if there are any problems with getting to the school health office or getting their medicine.
 If you have any questions, call the school nurse or other school official.

-- If your child no longer needs medicine at the school, and there are leftovers of it, be certain to arrange a time to pick up the remainder of the medicine.
+- If your child no longer needs medicine at the school, and there is medicine left, be certain to arrange a time to pick up the remainder of the medicine.

 - If your child’s school does not have a full-time registered nurse onsite every day, attend parent teacher association (PTA) and school board meetings to advocate for a school nurse.